sudoforge/archer/roles/network/README.md

   # Default: false
   enabled: boolean

-  # The types of connections to configure
+  # The types of connections to set up
   # Default:
   #   - ethernet
   #   - wireless
-  profiles: string[]
+  profiles: ENUM[ethernet, wireless]

+  # Whether or not to use systemd-networkd
-  # systemd-boot variables
+  # Default: false
   systemd:
-    # Whether or not to install and configure systemd-boot
-    # Default: false
     enabled: boolean
 ```